yunglong28/exercise-04/README.md

 - Manipulate the column on the command line, with the toolkit `csvkit`.
 - If you're familiar with regular expressions, a tool like `sed` on the Unix command line could also be used.
 Alternatively, some text editors make this fairly easy (e.g., [Notepad++ on Windows](https://notepad-plus-plus.org), [TextMate on Mac](https://macromates.com)).

+You should **not fix this issue manually**.
+In reality, these files are very large and contain many entries, so that a manual fix is not feasible.

 ## Step 3